 Ticket holders for this special fund-raising event will be invited to experience homes that have historical importance and contain fascinating, eclectic art adorning all available surfaces.
 What pulls these collections together is the homeowners’ love of the art works and their inventiveness in displaying it.
 Come and surround yourself with creativity and discover the fun of collecting.

-At the MERCADO, which will be held at one of the homes, dealers in Mexican and Latin American art will have items for sale.
+At the MERCADO, which will be held at one of the homes, dealers in Mexican art will have items for sale.
 A portion of the proceeds of the Mercado will also benefit Friends of Mexican Art and its goals.

 Here are the homes scheduled for the FOMA 2015 tour: